pagkly/Zed/Investopedia3/What Is an Undivided Account.md

 Underwriters may include a market out clause in the agreement.
 This clause frees the underwriter from the purchase obligation in case of a development that impairs the quality of the securities or that adversely affects the issuer.
 The clause is limited in its application, however.
 Poor market conditions or over-pricing do not qualify.

-The terms are specified in the syndicate agreement, which also is called the [underwriting agreement](https://www.investopedia.com/terms/u/underwriting-agreement.asp).
+The terms are specified in the syndicate agreement, which also is called the [[underwriting agreement]](https://www.investopedia.com/terms/u/underwriting-agreement.asp).
 The syndicate agreement details the fee structure.

 In addition to the money the syndicate member receives when selling shares or bonds, the agreement specifies the percentage of shares or bonds that each syndicate member commits to selling.

 The syndicate manager can set up an underwriting on a western or eastern account basis.
-Types of underwriting agreements vary and include firm commitment agreement, best efforts agreement, mini-max agreement, all or none agreement, and [standby agreement](https://www.investopedia.com/terms/s/standbyunderwriting.asp).
+Types of underwriting agreements vary and include firm commitment agreement, best efforts agreement, mini-max agreement, all or none agreement, and [[standby agreement]](https://www.investopedia.com/terms/s/standbyunderwriting.asp).